Samsung, pension fund raided as South Korean probe widens

 Samsung narrowly won shareholders’ approval to merge Samsung C&T and Cheil Industries in July 2015.

-Most investors and analysts questioned Samsung’s argument that the deal was to create synergies between a Samsung construction firm and another Samsung firm that ran an amusement park and fashion businesses.
+Most investors and analysts questioned Samsung’s argument that the deal would create synergies between a Samsung construction company and another Samsung company that ran an amusement park and fashion businesses.

-The merger deal was crucial for Samsung heir Lee Jae-yong who held a small stake in Samsung Electronics.
-It helped Lee, a grandson of Samsung founder and a vice chairman at Samsung Electronics, strengthen his grip on the group’s crown jewel, Samsung Electronics, without spending his own money.
+The merger deal was crucial for Lee, the Samsung heir, who held a small stake in Samsung Electronics.
+It helped Lee, a grandson of Samsung’s founder and a vice chairman at Samsung Electronics, strengthen his grip on Samsung Electronics, the group’s crown jewel, without spending his own money.

 Shareholders who opposed the merger, including U.S. hedge fund Elliott, said the deal unfairly benefited Samsung’s founding families while hurting minority shareholders.

-In the end it was National Pension Service, a major shareholder at both Samsung C&T and Cheil Industries, which played the role of king maker in the shareholder vote.
-The pension fund cast a vote in support of the merger even as some outside advisers recommended it oppose the deal.
+In the end it was the National Pension Service, a major shareholder at both Samsung C&T and Cheil Industries, that played the role of kingmaker in the shareholder vote.
+The pension fund voted in favor of the merger even as some outside advisers recommended it oppose the deal.

-The pension fund came under scrutiny for how it reached the decision to support the contentious merger.
+The pension fund came under scrutiny over how it reached the decision to support the merger.
 Public anger has been growing in recent weeks after one estimate showed that the value of the pension fund’s stake in Samsung C&T, the merged entity, fell by hundreds of millions of dollars.

-In response to the allegations that the pension fund yielded to the pressure from the presidential office to support the deal, the National Pension Service said its decision was based on its independent review of the effect of the deal in line with its own policies.
+In response to the allegations that the pension fund yielded to the pressure from the presidential office to support the deal, the National Pension Service said its decision was based on its independent review of the deal in line with its own policies.

-The story was corrected to show that prosecutors are from Seoul Central District Prosecutors’ Office, not the Seoul Central District Court.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show that the prosecutors are from Seoul Central District Prosecutors’ Office, not the Seoul Central District Court.